unrealguthrie/rawsock/README.txt

 maschine and then send data using the established connection.
 Because the application is using raw sockets, the TCP-header and IP-header have to be added by the script as well.
-Note that this socket will wait for the client to close the connection.
+Note that this socket will wait for the other client to close the connection.
 As the kernel is usually keeping track of sockets and ports, it will interrupt the attempt of creating a TCP-connection by sending RST-packets to the other machine.
 Therefore we have to execute some